grfiv/ustreasuries/README.md

 ustreasuries
 ============

-The *ustreasuries* package downloads daily Constant-Maturity Treasury (CMT) yields and provides visualizations & analytics that use that data including all the 'greeks' for derivative analysis.
+The *ustreasuries* package downloads daily Constant-Maturity Treasury (CMT) yields and provides visualizations & analytics that use that data (all the 'greeks' for derivative analysis will be included in the next release).

 ### Vignettes